List of Halo characters: 343 Guilty Spark

 343 Guilty Spark (or Guilty Spark or just Spark) (voiced by Tim Dadabo) is a robot who appears in the original Halo trilogy.
 Originally a human named Chakas who was digitized by the Forerunners at the expense of his biological form, Guilty Spark served as the caretaker of the Halo ring Installation 04, where he was a temporary ally, then enemy to the Master Chief.
-He is severely damaged when he turns on the Master Chief and his allies in order to stop them from prematurely activating Installation 08 to eliminate the Flood, destroying both the fledgling Installation and the main Ark installation in the process.
+He is severely damaged when he turns on the Master Chief and his allies in order to stop them from prematurely activating Installation 08 to eliminate the Flood, destroying the fledgling Installation and damaging the main Ark installation in the process.
 The Halo novels reveal that he had survived his apparent destruction.

 Bungie originally wanted Guilty Spark to sound similar to the robot C-3PO.
 Dadabo noted in an interview that reactions to his character have been hostile, finding Spark highly annoying.
 He described Spark's character as a "bastard" who strings others along in order to accomplish his ends.
 An annual Halloween pumpkin carving contest named 343 Guilt O'Lantern is organized by Halo.Bungie.Org; both the contest's title and logo use the character's design and name as inspiration.
 Gaming site GameDaily listed Guilty Spark as one of the top "evil masterminds" of video games, stating "If HAL-9000 had any distant relatives, [Guilty Spark would] be closest of kin."